rhunter6/cse210-team-final-project/README.md

 ## Features to Include
 ---
+THIS SECTION IS TABBED OUT TO BE EASIER TO READ IF YOU DOWNLOAD IT OR HIT THE EDIT BUTTON!

 #1 = must have
 #2 = nice to have
 #3 = just for fun if there is time